microsoft/rushstack/apps/heft/UPGRADING.md

 By default, configuration-relative module resolution will be performed for modules referenced in your Jest configuration.
 Existing "preset" configuration values will need to be replaced with "extends" configuration values.
-If you would like to retain legacy Jest functionality, set `resolveConfigurationModules` to `false` in the heft-jest-plugin options.
+If you would like to retain legacy Jest functionality, set `disableConfigurationModuleResolution` to `true` in the heft-jest-plugin options.

 If you are using `@rushstack/heft-node-rig` or `@rushstack/heft-web-rig`, the Jest